Thoughtful-App-Co/.github/README.md

 ### Our Mission
 - Build apps that solve real problems without creating new dependencies
 - Leverage community wisdom through hackathons and open collaboration
-- Fund development through transparent community rounds
+- Fund development that encourage buy-in and focus to progress transparent community rounds
 - Make technology more humane and less addictive

 ### How We Work